 *Children’s of Alabama is unable to complete affiliation agreements with online academic institutions*

-- Successfully completed an ACLP Eligibility Assessment with 10, completed and approved courses, with one being the child life course taught by a certified child life specialist.
+- Successfully completed an ACLP Eligibility Assessment with 10, completed and approved courses prior to the start of the internship, with one being the child life course taught by a certified child life specialist.

 - A commitment to the goals, objectives, and policies of the department

 - An interest to investigate the aspects of Child Life and the psychosocial needs of children in a pediatric health care setting

 - Complete the ACLP Internship Readiness Common Application form.

 - Please include name, internship session, and year in the subject line.